SohamBera16/CharityML-Potential-Donor-classfication-based-on-income-data/README.md

 Data understanding is gained for the use case by calculating factors like - Total number of people in the sample, number of people who earns or does not earn more than $50000, percentage of people in the sample with income greater than $50000.
 The featureset was also explored to gain some knowledge about the different factors that affect the income of a person for our sample.

 ### 4) Data preparation/preprocessing
 Checking for skewed features, performing logarithmic transformation to significantly reduce the range of values caused by outliers.
-[However, Care must be taken when applying this transformation: The logarithm of 0 is undefined, so we must translate the values by a small amount above 0 to apply the the logarithm successfully.]
+[However, Care must be taken when applying this transformation: As the logarithm of 0 is undefined, the values must be translated by a small amount above 0 to apply the logarithm successfully.]

 Transformation and Normalization, One-hot encoding of categorical variables